yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Organization-intro.md

 ## Introduction
 This profile sets minimum expectations for the Organization resource.

-Organisations are consistently identified across the region by their ODS code, and so this is the most important data item as it both identifies the organisation and allows other details to be looked up from the master ODS records.

 ### **Organisation coverage and references**
  - A Data Provider MUST offer Organisation FHIR resources to represent its own organisation(s)